This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 How to Make Sugar Cookies

-1. Combine butter and sugar until fluffy per the recipe below.
+1. In the stand mixer bowl, cream butter and sugar together per the recipe below.

 2. Mix in an egg.
-Add dry ingredients and mix, scraping the sides as needed.
+Add dry ingredients and mix.
+Scrape the sides of the bowl as needed.

 3. Chill dough for a few hours.
 Roll and cut with cookie cutters to match the occasion!

-Sugar cookies look best when they are baked just until very lightly browned on the edges.
+Sugar cookies are best when baked just until lightly browned on the edges.

 sugar cookie dough in a disc

 Don’t skip chilling the sugar cookie dough.
-This allows for the butter to firm up a bit which will keep the cookies from spreading too much and looking flat.
-Chilling helps them to keep their shape.
+This allows the butter to firm up a bit, keeping the cookies from spreading too much and looking flat.
+Chilling in the refrigerator helps them to keep their shape as they bake.

 raw sugar cookies on a baking sheet

-• It is IMPORTANT to flour is measured correctly.
-Avoid using a measuring cup to scoop the flour or it can pack the flour resulting in a dry dough.
+• Measure flour correctly – It is important to measure flour correctly.
+Avoid scooping the flour with a measuring cup, or it can pack the flour, resulting in a dry dough.
 Instead, lightly spoon the flour into the measuring up and use the straight edge of the back of a knife to level it.

 • Roll the dough on a lightly floured surface to 1/4″ thickness.
 When rolling the dough, if it gets too soft, put it in the fridge for a few minutes.
 Don’t add too much flour when rolling the dough.